Field Camp 2018

-The LSU Geology Field Camp opened in 1928 and serves a vital role within the College of Science and the College of Engineering.
-The field camp gives Geology and Geophysics students, as well as Petroleum Engineering students, the opportunity to take their learning experience beyond the classroom; to explore the complex natural structures and mechanisms which form the blueprint for planet Earth.
-In addition to its priceless quality as a teaching environment, the field camp also serves as a critical recruiting tool for LSU’s science and engineering programs.
+The LSU Geology Field Camp opened in 1928 and serves a vital role within the College of Science.
+The field camp gives Geology and Geophysics students the opportunity to take their learning experience beyond the classroom; to explore the complex natural structures and mechanisms which form the blueprint for planet Earth.
+Our field camp is a priceless to have as a teaching environment.

 LSU Field Camp Director